-You can find this type of contract offered both via marketplaces direct by owner or through agency postings.
+You can find this type of contract offered both via marketplaces directly by the owner or through agency postings.
 They usually are cheaper as they are regulated by law.
-Without going to much into Italian legal chat, it’s just to say these contracts must fall into a certain price range decided by each region.
+Without going too much into Italian legal chat, it’s just to say these contracts must fall into a certain price range decided by each region.

 Long Term Renting in Italy: Canone Libero and Canone Concordato

-When choosing a long term rental in Italy you may see contracts labeled “4×4” or “3×2” these refer to the length of time.
+When choosing a long-term rental in Italy you may see contracts labelled “4×4” or “3×2” these refer to the length of time.
 A 4×4 means the original contract is 4 years, then renewed for another 4.
 Or it can be 3 years, renewed for 2.

 Rental Contracts- More to know